 Term loans are payable in instalments ranging from 36 months to 84 months.
 The overdraft or the cash credit facility is a running account subject to renewal on an annual basis.
 Bill discounting is also a short-term facility with the proceeds of the bill going towards liquidation of the loan.
 The rates of interest on these loans depend on various factors.

-- Presence of Collateral – The presence of collateral determines the rate of interest.
+The presence of collateral determines the rate of interest.
 In case the bank approves an unsecured loan, the bank undertakes a higher risk.
 Therefore, unsecured loans are expensive as compared to secured loans.
 In case collateral is available, the bank has security to fall back on in case of default.
 Therefore, the rate of interest is lower.
-Collateral can be in the form of fixed deposits, LIC policies, Government securities, mortgage of property, or even third party guarantee.
+Collateral can be in the form of fixed deposit, LIC policies, Government securities, mortgage of property, or even third party guarantee.
 Nowadays, many lenders give Business Loans up to 1 Crore without collateral.
 The Government of India guarantees these loans under the Credit Guarantee Trust for Micro and Small Enterprises (CGTMSE).

-- Financial capacity of the borrowers – The debt-equity ratio plays a critical role in determining the financial ability of the borrowers.
+The debt-equity ratio plays a critical role in determining the financial ability of the borrowers.
 The borrower contribution in the loan should be to the extent of 25%.
-It is a vital aspect while estimating the Business Loan Eligibility.
+It is a vital aspect while estimating Business Loan Eligibility.

 Unsecured loans are expensive because banks do not have any security to rely on in case of default.
 However, start-up businesses may not have adequate collateral.
 Considering this genuine difficulty, the Government of India has formed the CGTMSE to enable such industries to avail cheap finance from banks.
 This trust guarantees business loans up to Rs.
 1 Crore for the manufacturing and services sector.
 Borrowers have to pay the premium (usually at the rate of 1.5% for the first year and 0.75% for each subsequent year).
 This trust guarantees a maximum of 75% of the loan amount depending on the category of the borrower.
 This guarantee is available provided there is no furnishing of collateral or third party guarantee.
 It is an attractive feature, but the premiums can become very heavy.
 Under such circumstances, the furnishing of collateral is cheaper for the borrower.
 Therefore, if the borrower can furnish collateral, they should do so.
 They will also be able to negotiate with the banks for a lower interest rate.